Brook Lopez NBA Playoffs Player Props: Bucks vs. Heat

 - This season, he's put up 12.1% of the Bucks' attempted field goals, as he's averaging 11.5 per contest.

-- He's attempted 4.7 threes per game, or 11.0% of his team's shots from beyond the arc this season.

-- Lopez's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Bucks average 102.4 per game, which ranks 12th among NBA teams.

-- The Heat are the second-best defensive team in the league, allowing 109.8 points per contest.
+- Defensively, the Heat are ranked second in the NBA, conceding 109.8 points per game.

-- The Heat give up 41.9 rebounds per game, ranking sixth in the NBA.
+- On the boards, the Heat have given up 41.9 rebounds per contest, which puts them sixth in the NBA.

-- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the NBA.
+- Looking at assists, the Heat have given up 25.6 per game, 14th in the NBA.

-- In terms of 3-pointers, the Heat are ranked 28th in the NBA, giving up 13.1 makes per game.
+- In terms of 3-pointers, the Heat have conceded 13.1 makes per contest, 28th in the league.

 Brook Lopez vs. the Heat